 When exporting for the web using a third-party image editing tool such as Adobe Photoshop, opt for selecting the export of 65-75% quality.
 It strikes the correct balance of quality and optimal image file size.

 Naming your image file

 For image filenames, please make sure they are appropriate for each particular image.
-Use only Latin letters, numbers, underscores and hyphens.
-It's best to avoid question marks, spaces, percent signs, etc since they will create SEO-unfriendly image names.
+Use only Latin letters, numbers, underscores, and hyphens.
+It's best to avoid question marks, spaces, percent signs, and so on since they will create SEO-unfriendly image names.

 Best practices for uploading images

 - Uploading large, unoptimized images will not only create issues with the user experience on your site but will also cause slow loading speed, higher bounce rate, and lower search engine ranking.
 You can test your site for speed using the GTMetrics tool.